About NorthLink WA

 How sustainable is NorthLink WA?

-Our Southern Section team has achieved the second highest Infrastructure Sustainability Council of Australia (ISCA) rating in Australia for its sustainability initiatives achieving an outstanding rating of 93 out of 100.
+Our Southern Section team has achieved the highest Infrastructure Sustainability Council of Australia (ISCA) rating in Australia and New Zealand for infrastructure projects for its sustainability initiatives achieving an outstanding rating of 95.2 points out of a possible 110.

 Find out more information on our dedicated Sustainability page.

-What will NorthLink WA offer cyclists and pedestrians?
+What does NorthLink WA offer cyclists and pedestrians?

-Safe, pedestrian and cycling facilities will be provided for the entire length of NorthLink WA from Morley to Muchea.
-A four metre-wide shared path is being constructed alongside Tonkin Highway, a full metre wider than the current shared paths on the road network.
+Safe, pedestrian and cycling facilities are provided for the entire length of NorthLink WA from Morley to Muchea.
+A four metre-wide Principal Shared Path is partially open alongside Tonkin Highway, a full metre wider than the current shared paths on the road network.

-The path will also have a number of connection points into local path networks, meaning pedestrians and cyclists will have improved ways of commuting and recreating between communities.
+The path will have a number of connection points into local path networks, meaning pedestrians and cyclists will have improved ways of travelling between communities.

 Can I cycle along Tonkin Highway or Reid Highway during construction?